caribank/yawarana-sketch/output/github/README.md

 the possessed noun (the head) is often marked for being possessed by a suffix; an unambiguous label for this counterpart of the genitive is pertensive ([Dixon 2010](#source-dixon2010basic)).
-The choice of suffix is lexically conditioned; while most nouns take *-ri* ‘PERT’, some take *-ti*.
-Unpossessed nouns generally are unmarked, but some 15 nouns
+The choice of suffix is lexically conditioned; while most nouns take *-ri* ‘PERT’
-\[todo: which? list nouns\] bear the suffix *-të* ‘NPERT’ when they appear without a possessor.
+\parencites, some take *-ti* \parencites.
+Unpossessed nouns generally are unmarked, but some 15 nouns \[todo: which? list nouns\] bear the suffix *-të* ‘NPERT’ \parencites when they appear without a possessor.

 Examples \[ex:onlypossessed–unsuffixednouns\] illustrate the possible patterns of markedness for nouns when possessed and unpossessed.
-The vast majority of nouns in our corpus are unmarked when unpossessed, but when possessed the suffix *-ri* ‘PERT’ occurs \[ex:onlypossessed\].
-A handful of nouns \[todo: i.e., the 15?\] is marked with *-ri*/*-ti* ‘PERT’ when possessed and with *-të* ‘NPERT’ when not possessed
+The vast majority of nouns in our corpus are unmarked when unpossessed, but when possessed the suffix *-ri* ‘PERT’ \parencites occurs
+\[ex:onlypossessed\].
+A handful of nouns \[todo: i.e., the 15?\] is marked with *-ri* \parencites/*-ti* ‘PERT’ \parencites when possessed and with *-të* ‘NPERT’ \parencites when not possessed
 \[ex:diffpossessed\].
-Another handful is unmarked when possessed and marked with *-të* ‘NPERT’ when not possessed \[ex:suffunpossessed\].
+Another handful is unmarked when possessed and marked with *-të* ‘NPERT’ \parencites when not possessed
+\[ex:suffunpossessed\].
 The fourth logical category, where neither possession or non-possession is marked, contains very few members (only one attested so far).
-For these nouns, the difference is marked only by the presence or absence of a possessive prefix or free-form possessor \[ex:unsuffixednouns\].
+For these nouns, the difference is marked only by the presence or absence of a possessive prefix or free-form possessor
+\[ex:unsuffixednouns\].

 Nouns that take a suffix only when possessed: